 It may be more commercially viable and tax-efficient for profits to be retained in the family company for a longer period of time.
 The aim would be to defer and potentially reduce the dividend tax liability by spreading dividends over a number of tax years, or paying dividends in a year when the rate of tax payable by the recipient will be less.

 In certain circumstances company owners may consider retaining profits in the company until it is wound-up in order for the ultimate distribution to benefit from potentially lower CGT rates.
-This option will become even more attractive following the reduction in CGT rates from 6 April 2016.
 In certain situations the availability of CGT entrepreneurs’ relief could reduce the effective CGT rate on the entire chargeable gain to 10%.

 Transfer of shares to other family members